vottini/jsonbp/docs/schema.md

 ## Nodes

 Nodes denote Objects in javascript.
-They are composed of **'fields'**, named entries which are assigned to hold exclusively certain types.
+They are composed of **fields**, named entries which are assigned to hold exclusively certain types.
 To register a kind of node, jsonbp accepts the pattern:

 ```
 node <node name> {